hepip/CarND-Advanced-Lane-Lines/README.md

 I used a combination of color and gradient thresholds to generate a binary image.

 First, I coverted the image to HSV color space.
 We are going to experiment in the HSV and HLS color space as its lightness component varies the most under different lightning condition but its Hue and Saturation channel stay fairly consistent in shadow or excessive brightness.This allows us to detect different color lane lines more realiabily than in any other color space.
-The out from the yellow color mask and white color mask were combined together using bitwiseor operator to get the below output.
+The out from the yellow color mask and white color mask were combined together using bitwiseor operator to get the below output

 ![alt text][image2]

 Then, I converted the image to HLS space and applied Sobel filters on L and S channels.
 Lane lines tend to be close to be vertical.
 So we need to detect steep edges that are more likely to be a lane.
 Applying the Sobel operator to an image is a way of taking the derivative of the image in the x or y direction.
 Taking the gradient in the x direction emphasizes edges closer to vertical.
 Alternatively, taking the gradient in the y direction emphasizes edges closer to horizontal.

 helper.abs_sobel_thresh takes in an image and optional Sobel kernel size, as well as thresholds for gradient magnitude.

 ![alt text][image3]

 The above Sobel filter output was combined with color mask output to get the following output:

 ![alt text][image4]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.